Psyphon361/mafia-crime-scheduler/README.md

 Git is used to download the project code from GitHub.

 #### Windows
-PLEASE FOLLOW THE LINUX STEPS IN WSL TERMINAL IF `nodejs` AND `npm` are not installed by default.
+Follow Linux steps on WSL if not installed by default (WSL install guide in Section #3)

 #### Linux
 1. Open a terminal (Ctrl+Alt+T on Ubuntu).